-I had the opportunity to attend the grand opening of HanaHaus on Tuesday March 17th 2015, St. Patrick's Day.
-Lucky indeed that there's a place like this accessible in Silicon valley and will be open to the public on Thursday March 19th, right in the heart of downtown Palo Alto.
-The vision and idea behind HanaHaus came from SAP's co-founder and Chairman Hasso Plattner, to provide the community a space where people and ideas can come together in an open networking and social atmosphere.
+I had the opportunity to attend the grand opening of HanaHaus on Tuesday, March 17th, 2015, St. Patrick's Day.
+Lucky indeed that there's a place like this accessible in Silicon valley and will be open to the public on Thursday, March 19th, right in the heart of downtown Palo Alto.
+The vision and idea behind HanaHaus came from SAP's co-founder and Chairman Hasso Plattner, to provide the community with a space where people and ideas can come together in an open networking and social atmosphere.
 This can especially be important for startups that don't even have an office yet.

 According to a postcard at the grand opening, here's What to do at HanaHaus:

 - Drink a cup of Blue Bottle coffee

 - Get some work done

 - Hear a great speaker

 - Ask for input on a technical challenge